 - opportunities to reflect on your previous work term

-- provide you with opportunities to reflect and share your previous work term experience
+- provide you with opportunities to reflect on and share your previous work term experience

-- further develop techniques on how to best integrate this experience on job search documents and in interviews.
+- further develop techniques on how to best integrate this experience into job-search documents and interviews.